taion/scroll-behavior/README.md

 Create a `ScrollBehavior` object with the following arguments:

-- `addTransitionHook`: this function should take a transition hook function and return an unregister function
+- `addNavigationListener`: this function should take a navigation listener function and return an unlisten function
-  - The transition hook function should be called immediately before a transition updates the page
+  - The navigation listener function should be called immediately before navigation updates the page
-  - The unregister function should remove the transition hook when called
+  - The unlisten function should remove the navigation listener when called
 - `stateStorage`: this object should implement `read` and `save` methods
   - The `save` method should take a location object, a nullable element key, and a truthy value; it should save that value for the duration of the page session
   - The `read` method should take a location object and a nullable element key; it should return the value that `save` was called with for that location and element key, or a falsy value if no saved value is available
 - `getCurrentLocation`: this function should return the current location object

 This object will keep track of the scroll position.
-Call the `updateScroll` method on this object after transitions to emulate the default browser scroll behavior on page changes.
+Call the `updateScroll` method on this object after navigation to emulate the default browser scroll behavior on page changes.

 Call the `stop` method to tear down all listeners.